-2. REQUIREMENTS FOR THE LL.M.
-DEGREE

-2.1 OVERVIEW.
-To earn an LL.M. degree, students must:

-2.1.1 Successfully complete a minimum of 24 credit hours and be registered for a minimum of 12 hours each semester.

-2.1.2 Successfully complete all the requirements listed in sections 2.2, 2.3, or 2.4, depending on the program or location at which the student is registered.

-2.1.3 Engage in full-time law study for two semesters in residence.
+- 2. REQUIREMENTS FOR THE LL.M.
+DEGREE - 2.1 OVERVIEW.
+To earn an LL.M. degree, students must: - 2.1.1 Successfully complete a minimum of 24 credit hours and be registered for a minimum of 12 hours each semester. - 2.1.2 Successfully complete all the requirements listed in sections 2.2, 2.3, or 2.4, depending on the program or location at which the student is registered. - 2.1.3 Engage in full-time law study for two semesters in residence. - 2.2 The following courses are required for the LL.M. at Notre Dame, Indiana:

+Introduction to the American Legal System LL.M.
+Legal Research & Writing

-2.2 The following courses are required for the LL.M. at Notre Dame, Indiana:
+2.3 The following courses are required for the LL.M. at the London Law Center: